open-telemetry/opentelemetry-go/log/DESIGN.md

 First-party Applications are supposed to use the log bridges that integrates with the SDK through Bridge API.

+We can always add an additional `StructuredBody any` field in a future release if we would need to support structured bodies.
+This approach would be backwards-compatible and should not have such a negative impact on performance for the most common scenarios where `Body` is a `string`.

 [^1]: Jonathan Amsterdam, [The Go Blog: Structured Logging with slog](https://go.dev/blog/slog)
 [^2]: Jonathan Amsterdam, [GopherCon Europe 2023: A Fast Structured Logging Package](https://www.youtube.com/watch?v=tC4Jt3i62ns)
 [^3]: [Emit definition discussion with benchmarks](https://github.com/open-telemetry/opentelemetry-go/pull/4725#discussion_r1400869566)